 Yes, that’s a lot of instructions for a “name” line, but I’ve seen a shocking number of mistakes with this one in the past.

-2. Gender: This must match your passport, regardless of your gender identity.
+2. Gender: This refers to your biological gender as stated in your passport, not your gender identity.
 Do not expect special treatment or even official acknowledgement of non-binary genders in Japan.
-In my experience, individual people understand different gender identities (or simply don’t care about your personal life), but the government and institutions recognize nothing other than biological sex.
+In my experience, individual people understand different gender identities (or simply don’t care about your personal life), but the government and most institutions recognize nothing other than biological sex.

 4. Nationality: Write the name of the country that issued your passport.
 (In Japan, your “nationality” is a noun, not an adjective.
 For example, you would write “Japan” not “Japanese.”)
 If you have multiple nationalities, you will write only one and you should choose your “primary” nationality, which is the country that you are living in and where you will apply for the MEXT Scholarship.